DataDog/integrations-core/keycloak/README.md

   1. Connect to the remote machine where Keycloak is installed.
   2. Navigate to the directory where Keycloak is installed (typically located at `/opt/keycloak`, depending on the configuration).
-  3. Add the following options in the start command to configure Keycloak to forward logs on the datadog-agent server and execute the same on the Keycloak server terminal.
+  3. Add the following options in the start command to configure Keycloak to forward logs on the Datadog Agent server and execute the same options on the Keycloak server terminal.
   ```
     --log="syslog"
     --log-level=org.keycloak.events:debug